Scientific name: Coprinopsis atramentaria (Bull.:Fr.) Redhead,

 Veil: Evanescent, leaving a fibrous ring.

-Comments: Alcoholic beverages should not be consumed up
+Comments: Alcoholic beverages consumed up

-inky causes coprine poisoning which produces symptoms of
+poisoning which produces symptoms of nausea,

-vomiting, flushing, rapid breathing, and severe headache
+flushing, rapid breathing, and severe headache.
+This is the

 radically